A Visit To The Abandoned Ruins Of A Famous Georgia Murder Will Terrify You

 Everyone loves a good scare from time to time, right?
 That’s why we enjoy exploring creepy places in GA whenever we want to get our adrenaline up and hearts pumping.
 There’s nothing like getting the heart racing, the adrenaline pumping, and the hairs on the back of your neck standing up.
 Unless, of course, you’re visiting Corpsewood Manor, located in the Chattahoochee National Forest.
-Visiting the ruins of this horrific Georgia murder mansion just might be a bit too terrifying for some, so discretion is advised as you continue reading.
+Visiting the abandoned murder mansion in Georgia might be a bit too terrifying for some, so discretion is advised as you continue reading.

 In 1982, outside Summerville, Georgia, Dr. Charles L. Scudder, who was a retired professor from Loyola University in Chicago, and his partner Joseph “Joey” Odom, were living in their hand-built home.
 This brick mansion was built as their dream home.
 They lived happily with their two mastiff dogs, until one fateful night in December.